whisperdancer/nextcloud-backup-restore/README.md

 # nextcloud-backup-restore
-Borg backup nextcloud backup and restore scripts
+Nextcloud backup and restore scripts using BorgBackup (short: Borg) Borg is a deduplicating backup program.

-Scripts to automate backup and restore of Nextcloud 12.x
+Scripts to automate backup and restore of Nextcloud 12.x Each individual archive will contain the nextcloud config folder, nextcloud theme folder, nextcloud data folder and the db dump.
+As such, an archive contains a snapshot in time and can be used to restore via the included ncrestore.sh script.

-These scripts have been tested and work very well.
-I've been using them in my production environment for some time with no issues.
-I highly enrouage the backup script be scheduled via a cron job under the root user. sudo crontab -u root -e

-The script can send a system generated email with the details of the backup.
-For this feature, you will need to setup a MTA on your device and a mail utility to send the mail.
-It is an optional, but highly recommended feature.
-It is commented out by default.

 Credit: https://github.com/DecaTec/Nextcloud-Backup-Restore
 Credit: https://borgbackup.readthedocs.io/en/stable/quickstart.html#automating-backups
 Credit: https://docs.nextcloud.com/server/12/admin_manual/maintenance/restore.html
 Credit: https://docs.nextcloud.com/server/12/admin_manual/maintenance/backup.html
 Credit: https://docs.nextcloud.com/server/12/admin_manual/maintenance/restore.html

-These scripts require the installation of borg backup to function.
+Dependency: Install Borg Backup http://borgbackup.readthedocs.io/en/stable/quickstart.html

+To use the scripts:
-First, enter your archive and change the variables to your environment before running the scripts.
+Before running the scripts, enter your archive location at the top of the script and change the Variables to suit your environment.
-See borg prune to adjust how many archives you want to retain.
+See borg prune documentation to learn how to adjust the number of archives to retain.

 To backup:
 1. copy the 2 scripts to a folder